ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r1.2-deployment/README.md

 ## SSH into your server

-There are many ways to establish a connection with a remote machine depending on the operating system you are running, the most common is Secure Shell (SSH) fro linux-based machines by using a text-based interface or CLI.
+There are many ways to establish a connection with a remote machine depending on the operating system you are running, the most common is Secure Shell (SSH) for linux-based machines by using a text-based interface or CLI.

 To SSH we need to have a username, an address and a key.
-The address is available usually in your server provider dashboard, it look something like this `52.214.64.31`.
-The key is usually provided to as `.pem` file or a string key when you run your server for the first time.
+The address is available usually in your server provider dashboard, it looks something like this `52.214.64.31`.
+The key is usually provided to you as `.pem` file or a string key when you run your server for the first time.
 Almost there.
 By default, connecting to your instance without a username will try to login as root which is generally not allowed.
 So from your server provider, you can get the username to use when you SSH to your server. for ubuntu the username is by default ubuntu.

 To connect, the SSH command should look something like